syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Shapes.md

 }
 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Shapes/Draw-a-curve-in-new-PDF-document/).

 The following code snippet explains how to draw a curve in an existing PDF document.